Waze is a navigation app that allows users to update their fellow drivers about any interruptions or road changes they face.

 By the end of 2010, Waze had already 2.2 million users, a more than fourfold increase from the beginning of the year.
 As a result, it was able to raise a second round of funding, netting them $25 million.

-The growth and the company’s tremendous hype were awarded by another round of funding.
+The growth and the Waze’s tremendous hype were awarded with another round of funding.
 In October, Kleiner Perkins and others poured an additional $30 million into Waze.
 The company had previously just passed the 7-million-user milestone.

 Another growth channel for the app became its various partnerships.
 In December 2011, Waze announced that it would work together with 12 American broadcast stations (such as KABC Los Angeles), which would use the firm’s data to inform their listeners about any ongoing interruptions.

 As these things go, growth exponentially increased from that point onwards.
 In 2012 alone, Waze was able to triple its user count from 10 million in January to over 30 million by December.
-However, one growth accelerant came even as a major surprise to the founding team itself.
+However, one growth accelerant was even surprising to the founding team itself.

-Towards the end of that year, Waze also began to finally make its foray into monetizing its platform.
+Towards the end of that year, Waze also began to finally monetize the platform.
 In December, it introduced location-guided ads, which would promote nearby products and services from local business owners or big brands.